czi-catalystproject/hub-champion-training/episodes/transfer_data.md

 ## Home directory

 A hub server comes with its own filesystem that is private to the user and not shared with other hub users.
-Every user on the hub is given the username `jovyan`[^jovyan] and the filepath where their home directory is located at
+Every user on the hub is given the username `jovyan`[^jovyan] and the file path where their home directory is located at

 ```shell
 /home/jovyan